-When planning a traditional burial you’ll have to organize (and pay for) a number of different elements including:
+When planning a traditional burial you’ll have to organise (and pay for) a number of different elements including:

 Cremation, on the other hand, eliminates at least half of these expenses and the hassle of coordinating them.
 To put this into perspective, the average cost of a cremation is only around $1,000.

 Most caskets are hardly environmentally friendly.
 Modern caskets, although usually made of wood, are finished with chemicals and sealed with glues you definitely don’t want leaking into the soil.
 Plenty of caskets are also lined with artificial materials that are not biodegradable.
 On the other hand, cremation doesn’t take up space or pollute the earth.